alexanderganderson/alexanderganderson.github.io/_posts/2020-11-25-long_term_goals.markdown

 both achievable and novel.
 One key is to identify an area where the research ideas and technology have only recently gotten powerful enough to make meaningful progress.
-For instance, image classification with neural networks was was the result innovation in neural network optimization combined with sufficient computational power (e.g. train a ~10 layer neural network with ~100 channels per layer on a million images for a number of epochs).
+For instance, the breakthrough in image classification came when innovations in neural network optimization came together with sufficient computational power (e.g. train a ~10 layer neural network with ~100 channels per layer on a million images for a number of epochs).
-In order to explore this idea further, I'll consider two researchers (now assistant professors at top universities) that started their Ph.D's around the time that I did.
-For reference, a watershed moment in deep learning was late 2012 when Krizhevsky et al. developed the first convolutional neural network approach to out perform classical methods on image compression.
+In order to explore this idea further, I'll consider two researchers (now assistant professors at top universities) who started their Ph.D's around the time that I did.
+For reference, a watershed moment in deep learning was late 2012 when Krizhevsky et al. developed the first convolutional neural network approach to outperform classical methods on image compression.

-Chelsea [Finn] at Stanford has become an expert in developing intelligent robots.
-One example of how her work has been very impactful is that we've learned a lot about what algorithms can enable an embodied agent to learn its sensor-motor relationships through exploration.
-Additionally, there is the promise of various types of industrial applications for making more robust robots.
-Back in 2014, there were exciting successes in classification, but the robotics field had seen relatively few successful applications of deep learning to robotics.
+[Chelsea Finn] at Stanford has become an expert in developing intelligent robots.
+Back in 2014, there were exciting successes in classification, but robotics had seen relatively few applications of deep learning.
 Robotics is difficult because you need an actual robot and the advances in neural networks (algorithms and accelerators) were relatively new.
 Thus the research area was prime for growth due to the convergence of different ideas and technology.
+Her work has
+investigated algorithms that can enable an embodied agent to learn its sensor-motor relationships through exploration.
+Furthermore, there is the promise of more robust industrial robots.

-Song [Han] at MIT has become an expert in the topic of efficient deployment of neural networks.
+[Song Han] at MIT has become an expert in the topic of efficient deployment of neural networks.
 Back in 2014, again, neural networks were achieving impressive research results, but there were many unanswered questions on the topic of practical deployment.
 Song and collaborators were able to identify